keen/pingpong/README.md

 ##### detect_failures_job

 This job runs once per minute, querying to see if the `response.successful` property of any check is `false`.
-If so, it sends one email for each failed check containing the name of the check and how many times it has failed.
+If so, it sends one email for each failed, which contains the name of the check and how many times it failed.

 This job will only run if the `PUSHPOP_FROM_EMAIL` and `PUSHPOP_TO_EMAIL` environment variables are set.
 Likewise, the included version uses the Pushpop [sendgrid plugin](https://github.com/keenlabs/pushpop#sendgrid), so you'll need to set the requisite environment variables for that as well.